mbs-octoml/mbs-tvm/src/relay/collage/design.md

 ### Visualization

-A [netron](https://netron.app/) style visualization for Relay which clearly shows the placement and cost for all the kernels would be very valuable.
+A [netron](https://netron.app/) style visualization for Relay which clearly shows the partitioning and cost for all the kernels would be very valuable.
 The paper prototype produces such a visualization but we've lost that functionality in the transition to 'v2'.